TalinTheDev/Number-Guessing-Game/README.md

 ## Use

-Run `loop.bat` on Windows to play endlessly.
+Run `loop.bat` on Windows or `loop.sh` on Linux, to play endlessly.

 Run `main.py` to play one time.